tohchye/padrino_bootstrap_forms/README.markdown

 Internationalization/Custom Errors
 ----------------------------------
-As of `1.0.2`, `bootstrap_forms` supports I18n!
-More support is being added, but you can change the error header and cancel button like this:
+You can change the error header and cancel button like this:

 ```yaml
 # config/locales/en.yml